| | | | |

 Rating: 5 out of 10.

-So for less experienced bakers, I have included my own hints and tips, the recipe in my own words as well as ingredient conversions and generally anything that was missing from the recipe.
+So for less experienced bakers, I have included my own words as well as ingredient conversions and generally anything that was missing from the recipe.

 So here’s the recipe with my conversions & tips for successful meringue trees.